 Our quarterly results have fluctuated in the past and may fluctuate in the future due to seasonal fluctuations in the level of mobile and Internet usage and seasonal purchasing cycles of many advertisers.
-It is generally understood that during the spring and summer months of the year, mobile and Internet usage is lower than during other times of the year, especially in comparison to the fourth quarter of the calendar year.
-The extent to which usage may decrease during these off-peak periods is difficult to predict.
-Prolonged or severe decreases in usage during these periods may adversely affect our growth rate and in turn the market price of our securities.
+Our experience has shown that during the spring and summer months of the year, mobile and Internet usage is lower than during other times of the year and during the latter part of the fourth quarter of the calendar year we generally experience lower call volume and reduced demand for calls from our mobile call advertising customers.
+The extent to which usage and call volume may decrease during these offpeak periods is difficult to predict.
+Prolonged or severe decreases in usage and call volume during these periods may adversely affect our growth rate and in turn the market price of our securities.
 Additionally, the current business environment has resulted in many advertisers and reseller partners reducing advertising and marketing services budgets or changing such budgets throughout the year, which may impact our quarterly results of operations in addition to typical seasonality seen in our industry.
+Our quarterly results will also be impacted by the timing of domain name sales which were recognized as revenue starting in September 2013 with the launch of our Domains Marketplace.